cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 For P-256, P-384, and P-521 ciphersuites, this function performs partial public-key validation as defined in Section 5.6.2.3.4 of {{keyagreement}}.
-This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the identity.
 If these checks fail, deserialization returns an error.

 For ristretto255 and decaf448, elements are deserialized by invoking the Decode